 Laura Burnett has a kind of optimism that is hard to miss.
 Warm and talkative, she isn’t shy about sharing her story.
 And like most cancer journeys, Laura’s seems filled with far fewer highs than it does lows.
-From an aggressive diagnosis, to disappointing test results, to unexpected setbacks, Laura recounts the details of what she’s experienced over the past year, quickly and honestly.
+From an aggressive diagnosis, to disappointing test results, to unexpected setbacks, Laura recounts the details of what she experienced during her cancer treatment.

 “It has been challenging,” she said, “but I knew I just had to keep moving forward.
 I know how quickly my team moved made all the difference in the world.”

 In a story like Burnett’s, when test results come back saying the cancer is aggressive and immediate surgery isn’t an option, decisions must be made — and sometimes timing is everything.

 From diagnosis to treatment

 It was July 18, 2016.
-Laura, the Associate Director of Clinic Operations for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
+Laura, a Boonville resident and the Associate Director of Clinic Operations for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
 It was painful enough that it caught her attention.
 She put her hand to her chest and discovered what felt like a bump under her skin.
 She told herself she’d wait until the next day to see if it was still there before getting concerned.
 The next morning, when the bump hadn’t changed, she called her doctor.

 “They got me in with a nurse practitioner the next day at the OB/GYN,” Laura said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
 During that time, your whole world feels like it’s spinning.”

 The following week, Laura received a diagnosis: It was cancer.
 A PET scan showed definite cancer in her lymph nodes in her chest and questionable cancer on her neck and aorta.
 It was aggressive, and her health care team needed to act fast.

 “That was a Monday when I first discovered the bump,” Laura remembers.
 “The diagnostic was on the following Friday.
 By Tuesday, I met with the oncologist.”